Mr-Un1k0d3r/DLLsForHackers/README.md

 # DLLsForHackers
 Dlls that can be used for side loading and other attack vectors.
+This Dll will not cause deadlock since it only use functions that are `DllMain` safe as described below.

 # Why?